Australia's Northern Territory (NT) Government targets genuine, high calibre applicants who are willing to invest and do business in the NT.

 You must meet the NT Government nomination requirements as well as Australian Government criteria.

-The NT Government will assess Applicants for Business Innovation and Investment (Subclass 188) and Business Talent (Subclass 132) visas on:
+The NT Government will assess Applicants for Business Innovation and Investment (subclass 188) on:

 - your ability to contribute economically to the NT